It’s Not the Mountain We Conquer

 From this vantage point it’s easy to see the area’s geology and the faulting that was responsible for pushing many of these mountains through the sky.
 A lush blanket of lime-green alpine grass carpets Kelso Mountain’s gently sloping south face.
 It’s obvious this side of the mountain had once been horizontal, but forces unimaginable betrayed its tranquil past, thrusting it up and tilting it like a table missing a leg.
 The north slope is practically a sheer cliff, as if God’s axe whacked the mountain in half.
 The process took hundreds of thousands—if not millions—of years, and sets into sobering perspective the brevity of our own existence.

 From here one can also see the entire standard route and its throng of hikers, like ants on a slow march to a picnic.
-In contrast, below our group on the Kelso route there was another dude or two.
+In contrast, on the Kelso route below our group was another dude–maybe two.

 It was here, at the end of the knife-edge, when my leg seizes.
 I pull myself off the knife-edge and up onto a rock ledge, and the cramp subsides once I’m able to stretch out my calf and drink about a quart of water.
 In the exhilaration of climbing earlier, I forgot to drink water when I wasn’t thirsty.

 A short scramble across a ledgey section leads us to class two hiking and the windy summit of Torreys.
 We’ve lost the Meetup group but are able to chat with the British couple as we eat lunch.
 They tell us they moved here within the last year from New York.
 Though they’ve climbed internationally, this is their first 14er.
 In fear of sounding weird, I resist the urge to tell them I feel like I’ve just met my new best friends.